 men, women and children are welcomed into our safe, secure housing each night.

-showers provided at the San Diego Day Center.
+showers provided at the San Diego Day Center in 2021.

 WE SEE PEOPLE HOME

 We restore dignity by combining evidence-based housing models with the services and support people need to get off the streets for good.

 Housing Programs Include:

 Short-term housing that gets people off the streets and offers supportive services as they work to transition out of homelessness.

 Our team works with families and people with life-threatening illnesses to secure stable income and a permanent home.

 Clients receive short-term rental assistance and supportive services to help them achieve housing stability and income security.

 Clients living with a disability receive long-term rental subsidy and services ensuring lasting independence and dignity.